jlama/powertagd/README.md

 ## powertagd

-**WARNING: Use at your own risks.
-This is currently unfinished and unpolished.**

 Solution to read electrical measurements sent by Schneider PowerTag sensors.
 These devices communicate with ZigBee Green Power and require precise control of the timings to work reliably.